 Don’t worry, no alligators were harmed in the making of this soup.
 Alligator Pear happens to be another name for avocado.
 It totally caught me off guard and made me laugh when Mike started referring to avocados as alligator pears.
-Did it catch you off guard too?
+Didn’t it make you laugh when you realized what it was?

 I know we’re all anxious for warmer weather in the midwest, and I’ve been really into using avocados in my cooking lately.
-Their flavor always reminds me of spring and summer.
-I recommend serving this chilled soup in small bowls.
-A little “alligator pear” soup really goes a long way.
+The flavor always reminds me of spring and summer, because I typically associate avocados with guacamole.
+I recommend serving this chilled soup in small bowls, because a little “alligator pear” can go a long way.

 I picked up these super cute, small bowls from Anthropologie recently and they really worked out nicely for my shoot.
 Fill the small bowls about half way and load the crab and corn mixture on top.
 Keep the hot sauce handy for those who love an extra kick.
 It tastes like spring and it’s going transport you to sunnier days.